Newborn With Mercury Poisoning Lives for Just Seven Hours After Birth

 ‘Cyclops’ Baby Didn’t Live for More Than 7 Hours

 On Thursday, 13th September, a baby was born missing an eye and a nose in the Mandailing Natal Regency of North Sumatra, Indonesia.
-The case was first shared on a Facebook post, which can be seen below.

 Sadly, doctors didn’t have a good prognosis, saying that she wouldn’t grow up into adulthood.
 Surviving through the week alone would be a massive struggle.